Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_main_panel.md

 ![RMP](../../img/pilot_right_main_panel_overview.jpg)

-The right main panel offers a good overview of all needed engine data as well as of your defensive Radar warning receiver (RWR).
+The right main panel offers a good overview of all the needed engine data as well as of your defensive Radar warning receiver (RWR).
 There is also the fuel gauge (<num>1</num>) and the fire warning lights (<num>4</num>) located on it.
 Also found on the right main panel are the master caution light (<num>3</num>), the